-- 5.1 Mr JH Phalane be and is hereby re-elected as a member and chairman of the Audit and Risk Committee until the conclusion of the next annual general meeting. - 5.2 Subject to the approval of ordinary resolution 3.1 above, Mr ACG Molusi be and is hereby re-elected as a member of the Audit and Risk Committee until the conclusion of the next annual general meeting. - 5.3 Mr NA Nemukula be and is hereby re-elected as a member of the Audit and Risk Committee until the conclusion of the next annual general meeting."
+- 5.1 Mr J Phalane be and is hereby re-elected as a member and chairman of the Audit and Risk Committee until the conclusion of the next annual general meeting. - 5.2 Mr ACG Molusi be and is hereby re-elected as a member of the Audit and Risk Committee until the conclusion of the next annual general meeting. - 5.3 Mr NA Nemukula be and is hereby re-elected as a member of the Audit and Risk Committee until the conclusion of the next annual general meeting."

-Explanation: To elect Mr JH Phalane, Mr ACG Molusi and Mr NA Nemukula who are recommended by the Board and whose appointments automatically terminate on the day of the meeting.
-The reason for ordinary resolution number 5 is that at each annual general meeting a public company must elect an Audit and Risk Committee comprising at least three members, all of whom must be independent non-executive directors.
+Explanation: To elect Mr J Phalane, Mr ACG Molusi and Mr NA Nemukula who are recommended by the Board and whose appointments automatically terminate on the day of the meeting.
+The reason for ordinary resolution number 5 is that at each annual general meeting, a public company must elect an Audit and Risk Committee comprising at least three members, all of whom must be independent non-executive directors.

-Brief biographies of these directors appear on page 3 of the IAR.
+Brief biographies of these directors appear on page 3.